15 Vital eCommerce Metrics Every Store Owner Needs to Track

 Your RPC is the total you make from a click on any one of your ads.

-By itself, it’s not particularly useful - dividing revenue by total number of clicks isn’t difficult.
+By itself, it’s not particularly useful - dividing revenue by the total number of clicks isn’t difficult.

 However, when compared next to CPC in a program like Google Analytics, RPC can give you a very accurate representation of how your CPCs and revenue numbers are related.